-If a victim chooses to pursue charges through the Conduct Review System, she/he should file charges through the
+If a victim chooses to pursue charges through the Conduct Review System, she/he should file charges through the Dean of Pharmacy Programs 260 -470 -4418, or to the Associate Dean for Student Affairs and Assessment of Pharmacy Programs 260 -470 -2745.

-Office of the Associate Dean for Student Affairs, room 127D.
-Assistance with this process is available from the offices listed above.
 The Manchester University Conduct Review System Statement of Rights, which applies to all cases brought before the conduct system, states that "persons appearing before a conduct board or a University hearing panel have the right to be assisted by one advisor.
 Such advisor may not testify on behalf of the person."
 Complainants similarly have the right to have others present during the proceedings.
 Both parties also have the right to bring witnesses.
 Both the accuser and the accused will be informed in writing of the outcome of any campus disciplinary proceedings.
 Possible sanctions resulting from an on-campus disciplinary procedure concerning rape, acquaintance rape or other sex offenses are outlined in the Sanction Guidelines used by University hearing bodies.
 Applicable sanctions range from fines and disciplinary probation to separation from the University.
 Additional forms of redress available include mediation, counseling and other educational interventions.